 Charlotte is passionate about General Practice and the ability to work with patients to achieve the best health outcomes possible.

-Charlotte lives in Auckland with her medical husband, and is looking forward to working in Freemans Bay.
+Charlotte lives in Auckland with her medical husband.

 8am - 8pm